-After all - she was supposed to keep her Jewish identity a secret and she has successfully done so now for almost five years.
+After all - she was supposed to keep her Jewish identity a secret and she has successfully done so now for almost five years since she's become the Queen.

 She has been living in the royal palace, surrounded by and having to observe customs and traditions which have nothing to do with obedience to the Law of Moses; there would be no one reminding her of the story about the Exodus from the Land of Egypt and the journey to the Promised Land...